Money Market Accounts vs. Savings Accounts

 What Is a Money Market Account?

 A money market account can also be a useful savings tool.
-It serves kind of like a mixture of a savings and checking account.
+It’s a type of savings account that typically offers higher dividend rates in exchange for a higher minimum balance.
 While a regular savings account normally doesn’t require a large opening deposit or minimum balance, a money market account typically requires a higher minimum balance, and if your account balance drops below that amount, you may be charged a fee.
 But in return, you’ll enjoy a higher APY with a money market account than with a regular savings account.

 It’s important to understand that a money market account isn’t the same thing as a money market mutual fund, which is a type of interest-bearing account where your money is invested into mutual funds that can include stocks, bonds, and short-term debts.